 The evaluation of academic work is the responsibility of the faculty member.
 The method

-students in writing via the course syllabus at the beginning of each class.
-If there
+writing via the course syllabus at the beginning of each class.
+If there are changes

-are changes to the syllabus, the faculty member should be issuing an addendum, which
+to the syllabus, the faculty member should be issuing an addendum, which becomes part

 The final course grade appeal is NOT to be used to review the judgment of a faculty member in assessing the quality of the student's work.
 Grounds for final grade appeals shall be evaluated in terms of the standards established by the faculty member as stated in the syllabus.
 Criteria for an appeal are: